Perceptual spaces and their symmetries: The geometry of color space: Results

-Both models contain $3$ fitting parameters.
+If, as assumed in this paper, the function $t$ depends on the coordinates through the distance $d$, the first-order of the Taylor expansion of $t'$ must include the term $\vert x_i - b_i \vert$.
+Alternatively, if {\sl Hypotheses 4} and 5 do not hold, thresholds would be expected to vary smoothly with the coordinates, in which case, a polynomial would provide a reasonable description of the dependence.
+We therefore compare two models containing the same number of parameters:

 The first model assumes that $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ has a continuous derivative at $b_i = x_i$, and is able to describe the quadratic departure from linearity.
 The second model allows for the possibility of a discontinuous derivative, and for the ascending and the descending linear portions to have different slopes.
 It cannot, however, describe quadratic effects.

 In Fig.~\ref{f4}, we compare the performance of the two proposals in fitting the measured thresholds.

 The fitted coefficients $\gamma_0$, $\gamma_1$ and $\gamma_2$ are reported in Tables \ref{t:e2ejeS} and \ref{t:e2ejeLM} of the Appendix.
-The constant term $\gamma_0$ is of the order of the experimental error of the measurements, implying that when the stimulus and the surround coincide, $\varepsilon_{II}$ indeed reduces to $\varepsilon_{I}$.
+The constant term $\gamma_0$ is of the order of the experimental error of the measurements, confirming that when the stimulus and the surround coincide, $\varepsilon_{II}$ indeed reduces to $\varepsilon_{I}$.

-Each fit (that is, each subject, tested along each axis) produces a $\chi^2$ value quantifying the goodness of the fit, and although there are small differences among conditions, the mean $\chi^2$-value obtained for Model 2 (averaged across subjects and axes) is half the value obtained for Model 1.
+Each fit produces a $\chi^2$ value quantifying the goodness of the fit for each subject and axis, and although there are small differences among conditions, the mean $\chi^2$-value obtained for Model 2 (averaged across subjects and axes) is half the value obtained for Model 1.
 Accordingly, the mean $p$-value obtained for the hypothesis that the data be generated with Model 2 is twice as large as with Model 1.
 These results imply that the data is better explained by Model 2, and a discontinuous derivative is to be expected at $\bm{b} = \bm{x}$.
 Moreover, the fact that $\gamma_1$ is typically significantly different from zero indicates that the ascending and the descending linear portions of Model 2 have different slopes.